The Importance of Empathy in the Workplace

 To understand others and sense what they’re feeling, managers must be good listeners, skilled in active listening techniques, who let others know that they’re being heard and express understanding of concerns and problems.

-When a manager is a good listener, people feel respected, and trust can grow.
-Managers should focus on listening to hear the meaning behind what others are saying by paying attention to not only the words being said, but also the feelings and values being shown, through nonverbal cues such as tone, pace of speech, facial expressions, and gestures.
+When a manager is a good listener, people feel respected, and critical trust on the team can grow.
+To show the highest levels of empathy in the workplace, managers should focus on listening to hear the meaning behind what others are saying by paying attention to not only the words being said, but also the feelings and values being shown, through nonverbal cues such as tone, pace of speech, facial expressions, and gestures.

 3. Encourage genuine perspective-taking.

 Managers should consistently put themselves in the other person’s place.
-For managers, this includes taking into account the personal experience or perspective of their employees.
-It also can be applied to solving problems, managing conflicting, or driving innovation.
+For managers, this includes taking into account the personal lived experiences or perspectives of their employees.
+It also can be applied to solving problems, managing conflicts, or driving innovation.
+It’s very helpful to understand the role social identity plays for both yourself and others.

 4. Cultivate compassion.

-Support managers who care about how someone else feels or consider the effects that business decisions have on employees, customers, and communities.
+Support managers who care about how others feel, and consider the effects that business decisions have on employees, customers, and communities.
 Go beyond the standard-issue values statement and allow time for compassionate reflection and response.
+Remember, your employees care about social responsibility; your organization should too.

 5. Support global managers.

-The ability to be empathetic and collaborate across boundaries is especially important for leaders working in global or cross-cultural organizations.
-Working across cultures requires managers to understand people who have very different perspectives and experiences.
-Empathy generates an interest in and appreciation for others, paving the way to more productive working relationships.
+The ability of your middle managers to be empathetic leaders who can collaborate across boundaries is especially important for those working in global or cross-cultural organizations.
+Leading a multicultural team requires cultural intelligence and the ability to understand people who have very different perspectives and experiences.

-As managers hone their empathetic leadership skills, they improve their leadership effectiveness and increase their chances of success in the job.
-Empathetic leaders are assets to organizations, in part, because they are able to effectively build and maintain relationships — a critical part of leading organizations anywhere in the world.
+And as the data we shared above shows, when managers hone their empathetic leadership skills, they improve their effectiveness and increase their chances of success in the job.
+Empathetic leaders are assets to organizations, in part because they are able to effectively build and maintain relationships and retain talent — a critical part of leading organizations anywhere in the world.

 Ready to Take the Next Step?